berez23/hardening-ansible/README.md

 ## Description
 Ansible role for a basic hardening of an ubuntu standard Image.
 Do not use this in a production environment.
 It's less then alpha, use this https://github.com/dev-sec/ansible-os-hardening for now.
+RSpec tests  are used for checking your servers are configured correctly.

 ## Prerequisites
 You need to install:
 * Vagrant.
 * Virtualbox.
+* git

 You can use the following howtos to create your environment based on your OS
 * Windows: https://medium.com/@Joachim8675309/virtualbox-and-friends-on-windows-8-1-3c691460698f